 when(myDatabaseConnection.update(anyString())).thenReturn(10); - configure the return value of mocked MyDatabaseConnection object,

 boolean success = myService.updateRows("update table set col = 'val'"); - executing updateRows method from tested object,

-verify(myDatabaseConnection, times(1)).openConnection(); - verify that openConnection() was called on mocked object once,
+verify(myDatabaseConnection, times(1)).openConnection(); - checking if openConnection() was called on mocked object once,

-verify(myDatabaseConnection).update("update table set col = 'val'"); - verify that the update method was called on mocked object,
+verify(myDatabaseConnection).update("update table set col = 'val'"); - checking if the update method was called on mocked object,

 As you can see we can create a mock instance of an object regardless of whether it is an interface or class.
 It possible to stub method calls to that mock using the Mockito.when(x).thenReturn(y) notation.

 Mocks can act differently depending on input parameters.
 To configure the behavior of the methods in mocked objects we could use when(...).then(...) syntax.
 Methods like anyString(), anyInt(), any(class) could be used to define that depends on the input parameter type a specific value should be returned.
 The when(...).thenThrow(...) syntax is used to throw an exception when special conditions are met.

 Let's extend our test class with a few more tests: